tuur/STPS/README.md

 * 'A is not related to B'

 #####Trees
-The trees should be given in Penn Treebank bracketing style, and should be separated by an empty line.
+The trees should be given in Penn Treebank bracketing style (fancy indentation is not obligatory), and should be separated by an empty line.
 For the example:

 ```